-The author finds cycling in Paris exhilarating!
+The author finds cycling in Paris extremely exhilerating!
 Paris is beautiful.
 The streets are very smooth.
-You move along faster (often) than stalled automobile traffic and even than most buses with their constant stops.
+You move along faster than (often) stalled automobile traffic and even than most buses with their constant stops.
 Only taxis pass you by.
-A subway trip across Paris which involved two line changes took 40 minutes door to door.
+A subway trip accross Paris which involved two line changes took 40 minutes door to door.
 The same trip by bike took only 20 minutes.
 This is not to criticize the subway: It is very frequent, relatively fast, clean, and convenient.
-What I find exhilarating, you may well consider harrowing and dangerous.
+What I thrilling, you may well consider harrowing and dangerous.
 Judge for yourself the emotional and physical risks involved!
 And by all means be careful to cross traffic only at lights, and to ride out from parked cars!
-I consider the possibility of hitting a suddenly opened car door to be the greatest risk that city cyclists face.
+I consider the danger of hitting a suddenly opening car door to be the most important danger I face.

-Biking out of Paris is perhaps best reserved for longer-term residents of Paris, and for those staying for several weeks or more who want to make an excursion to the suburbs and the countryside, as well as for those who are making a bicycle tour of France that starts in, ends in, or traverses Paris.
+Bicking out of Paris, whichis the major emphasis of this Site, is best reserved for longer-term residents of Paris, for those staying for several weeks or more who want to make an excursion to the suburbs and the countryside, or for those who are making a bicycle tour of France that starts in, ends in, or traverses Paris..

 To see an excellent bike map of Paris, visit the page http://www.paris.fr/viewmultimediadocument?multimediadocument-id=66231

+When no bike lane exists, which is often, bikers ride with traffic.
 Paris is only a few kilometers across, so twenty minutes on a bike will take you between most destinations.
 The author has several native French, Parisian friends who use their bicycles for most of their Paris transportation.
 Surprisingly, accidents are quite rare.
-When automobiles are parked at curb-side, I personally always ride out in traffic, away from the parked car doors that may be opened unexpectedly.
-I believe car doors to be the greatest hazard facing cyclists.
+When automobiles are parked at curbside, the author personally always ride out in traffic, away from the parked car doors, which he believes to be the greatest hazard facing cyclists.

 If you find the street you are riding on too crowded or dangerous, consider walking your bike on the sidewalk.
 In half-an-hour or an hour of walking you can cross a large swath of Paris.
 Walking in Paris is always interesting and rewarding.

 The best way of avoiding traffic on Paris streets, and pollution as well, is to ride early in the morning, before 7:30 a.m., or even 8:00 AM on weekdays and Saturdays, and before 9:00 or even 10:00 a.m. on Sundays.
-Riding early through Paris can be a magical experience.
+Riding through Paris early in the morning can be a magical experience.

 Special Closures and free, patrolled, Group Biking

-On Saturdays and Sundays, from March to November (possibly now year-round: check) and always during July and August, the lower highway on the Right Bank of the Seine is closed to motorized traffic from the Tuilleries to the Pont Charles De Gaulle.
+On Saturdays and Sundays, from March to November (possibly now year-round: check), the lower highway on the Right Bank of the Seine is closed to motorized traffic from the Tuilleries to the Pont Charles De Gaulle.
+During July and August it may always closed to motorized traffic.
 Bikers share the highway with "rollers" and pedestrians.
 Since the views along the Seine are spectacular, this is a popular outing.
 A "beach", complete with sand, palm trees and parasols is established along the lower highway during July and August (since, 2002); this attracts so many visitors that it is practically impossible to walk, much less to cycle.